 The problem with Tesla

-The reason that so many crashes in automated cars seem to come from Tesla, is due to the fact that their cars are designed to only be semi-autonomous.
+The reason that so many crashes in automated cars seem to come from Tesla is because their cars are designed to only be semi-autonomous.
 There are some objects in its path that Tesla’s systems will not be able to detect.
 To counteract this, Tesla implemented sensors in the steering wheel.
-If the drivers’ hands are found to not be on the wheel then there is a warning given, then a second, then the car will begin to slow down.
+If the driver’s hands are found to not be on the wheel, then a warning is given, and then a second later, the car will begin to slow down.

-Driver attentiveness is an area that’s requiring a lot of thought from car manufacturers as we move towards automated cars.
+Driver attentiveness is an area that requires a lot of thought from car manufacturers as we move towards automated cars.
 For more information about improving driver behaviour, get in touch today!